 Year 9: The above curriculum continues.
 Science lessons are organised as the discrete subjects, Biology, Chemistry and Physics.

 Physical Education includes a wide range of activities: gymnastics, modern dance, swimming, athletics, netball, hockey, tennis and rounders.

 Year 10 and 11 students study 11 GCSEs including the following: English (Language and Literature), Mathematics, Science (Biology, Chemistry and Physics), a Modern Language (French and German) and a Humanity (History, Geography and RS).
 They may choose additional subjects from Latin, Business, Computing, Art & Design, Art & Design – Textile Design, Drama, Music, Physical Education, Food Preparation & Nutrition.
 There is also a program of non-examination subjects including PSHCE, work related learning, physical education, religious studies and computing skills.

 Year 12 and 13 students follow a 3 or 4 A level pathway with the option for those students on the 4 A level pathways to take 1 subject at AS level if available.
-The A Level subjects offered, subject to take up and staffing are: Art and Design, Biology, Chemistry, Classical Civilisation, Economics, English Literature, French, Further Mathematics, Geography, German, History, Latin, Mathematics, Music, Philosophy, Physical Education, Physics and Sociology.
+The A Level subjects offered, subject to take up and staffing are: Art and Design, Biology, Chemistry, Classical Civilisation, Economics, English Literature, French, Further Mathematics, Geography, German, History, Mathematics, Music, Philosophy, Physical Education, Physics, Sociology and Spanish.

-All students also have a program of Wellbeing, Enrichment and Personal Recreation and the opportunity to take the EPQ (Extended Project Qualification) or 1 year AS Further Mathematics qualification in Year 13.
+All students also have a program of Personal Development, Enrichment and Physical Education and the opportunity to take the EPQ (Extended Project Qualification) or 1 year AS Further Mathematics qualification in Year 13.